Koupepia me lahana, are the Cypriot version of dolmades, made with Silverbeet leaves, instead of vine leaves.

 The immigration of settlers from Greece, which had begun at least by 1200 b.C., led to the foundation of Greek kingdoms covering most of the island, and, since the start of the 1st millennium b.C., the Greek language has been predominant in Cyprus; the fact that the dialectal form in which it first appears is known as Arcado-Cypriot confirms traditions of the Peloponnesian origin—and specifically of the Arcadianorigin—of the immigrants.

-Today is a blackletter day for us Cypriots and Greeks, as thirty four years ago, the Turks invaded Cyprus and half of our beautiful country is still under Turkish occupation.
+Today is a blackletter day for us Cypriots and Greeks, as in 1974, the Turks invaded Cyprus and half of our beautiful country is still under Turkish occupation.
 The capital of Cyprus, Nicosia, is the only divided capital in Europe.
 Thirty four years later, half it’s population are still refugees and 1619 persons are still missing.
 Please take a minute of your time and read the links I have placed on this subject.

 The badge with Cyprus reads “I do NOT forget”